Phantom-Horizon/CapabilitySystem/README.md

 - Retrieve the shared component manually: in AngelScript call `Owner.GetComponentByClass(SomeDataComponentClass)`; in C++ call `GetOwner()->FindComponentByClass(SomeDataComponentClass)` or cache the pointer during `Setup`.
 - Use data components for cross-capability state such as cooldowns, target references, or UI widgets that several capabilities need to touch.

-## Input Capabilities
-- Extend `UCapabilityInput` when you need Enhanced Input bindings.
-The component forwards `OnGetControllerAndInputComponent` whenever a local controller attaches so you can bind actions and mapping contexts in one place.
-- Override `OnBindActions` / `OnBindInputMappingContext` to describe bindings.
-Call `UseInput()` and `StopUseInput()` to toggle the mapping context without destroying the capability.
-- Configure the `UInputAssetManager` settings (Project Settings > Input Asset Manager) so your capabilities can fetch actions through `UInputAssetManagerBind::Action/IMC`.

 ## Networking Notes
 - In `Authority` mode, add and remove capability sets from the server.
 The component registers each capability, its meta head, and every data component as replicated sub-objects so owners receive identical lifecycles.
-- Clients defer capability `BeginPlay` until required actor components exist, preventing race conditions when data components are still initializing.
+- Clients defer capability bootstrap until required actor components exist, preventing race conditions when data components are still initializing.
 - `AllClients` executes on every non-dedicated instance (including listen servers), while `OwnerLocalControlledOnly` walks up the ownership chain so gadget actors attached to a player still respect local control.
 - `Local` mode keeps all work on the current instance, which is ideal for editor utilities, standalone previews, or controller-specific UI logic.